getpelican/pelican-themes/gum/README.md

 SITESUBTITLE = 'your site subtitle'
 ```

-The following standard pelican settings are honored:
+The following standard Pelican settings are honored:

 ```
 DISPLAY_CATEGORIES_ON_MENU